imaqtpatootie/VSCode-Projects/notes.md

     .webp is the same as .gif but much lighter.

     i need to name classes or ids as specific as possible for easier understanding for the other collaborators.

+    when naming classes, you can add title then description for easier identification when editing. for example, div.gift-wrapper and h2.gift-title

+    when an element has fixed width, to center, you use margin: 0 auto;
 ---------------------------------------------------

+Theories

+    using flex-direction: row; for navigations